-Knowledge graph centered on Beaver Pond Ecosystems and Their Relationships to with 66 nodes and 350 connections.
-Top connected: Rushes, aquatic insects, species diversity, space use, woody stems.
+Knowledge graph centered on Beaver Pond Ecosystems and Their Relationships to with 52 nodes and 321 connections.
+Top connected: Selasphorus rufus, insects, Aquatic Insect (general), aquatic insects, Forest Service, USDA.

 Agencies, organizations, and groups mentioned as actors in this document.